appsmithorg/appsmith/contributions/docs/CONTRIBUTING.md

 ## Contributing

-Our [good first issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+First+Issue%22+label%3A%22Documentation%22+no%3Aassignee) list is the best place to begin contributing
+Our [good first issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+First+Issue%22+label%3A%22Documentation%22+no%3Aassignee) list is the best place to begin contributing.

 ### Updating the docs